 Project Description

-The Jones Point Facilities Rehabilitation project will replace the existing Jones Point Pump Station with a new pump station and force main.
-Construction challenges presented by the Huntington Levee and operational issues at the existing pump station location are too great to complete an in-place rehabilitation.
-Therefore, the new pump station is proposed to be located adjacent to the old pump station on property owned by Fairfax County Board of Supervisors and the Fairfax County Park Authority.
-The new pump station and force main piping will be sized to accommodate anticipated flows through a planning horizon of 2045 and potentially beyond.
-Therefore, the new pump station will have a slightly higher capacity of 1.48 MGD.
-An access road is proposed that will provide access to the pump station and to serve as an alternative access to the Huntington Levee access road.
+The Jones Point Facilities Rehabilitation project will build a new pump station and force main to replace the old ones.
+Because of the difficulties with the current location, the new pump station will be built nearby on land owned by Fairfax County.
+The new station and pipes will be designed to handle sewage flow needs up to the year 2045 and beyond.
+It will have a capacity of 1.48 million gallons per day.
+A new access road will also be built to reach the pump station and provide an alternate route to the Huntington Levee access road.
 Permanent and temporary easements will be required for this project.
 This project will apply Envision sustainability framework, with Envision Silver verification being pursued for this project.
-Envision was developed by the Institute for Sustainable Infrastructure and is a tool for evaluating and rating projects based on social, economic, and environmental benefits.
-More information about Envision can be found at the Institute for Sustainable Infrastructure website.
+Envision was developed by the Institute for Sustainable Infrastructure (ISI) and is a tool for evaluating and rating projects based on social, economic, and environmental benefits.
+Download the Envision Climate Threat Analysis of the Jones Point Facilities Rehabilitation Project.
+More information about Envision can be found on ISI’s website at Institute for Sustainable Infrastructure.

 Project Location